Reece James

 James joined the Chelsea academy as a youth and turned professional in 2017, a season where he captained the under-18s to victory in the FA Youth Cup and was named Academy Player of the Season.
 A productive loan spell with Wigan Athletic of the Championship saw him promoted to the Chelsea first team upon his return in 2019.
+He won the UEFA Champions League, UEFA Super Cup and FIFA Club World Cup with the club in 2021, and was appointed captain in 2023.
+He led Chelsea to victory at the UEFA Europa Conference League and FIFA Club World Cup in 2025.

-After representing England at various youth levels, James was called up to the full international side for the first time in October 2020, earning his first cap against Wales.
+After representing England at various youth levels, James made his senior debut in 2020, and went on to appear at UEFA Euro 2020.

 Early life

-James was born in Redbridge, Greater London, and attended Isleworth and Syon School.
-He is from a family all involved in football.
-His sister Lauren is also a professional footballer and signed for Chelsea Women in July 2021.
-Their father Nigel is a football coach.
-He is of Jamaican descent through his father.
+James was born in Redbridge, Greater London, growing up in Mortlake, and attending Isleworth and Syon School.
+He is from a family all involved in football; his older brother played, his sister, Lauren, is also a professional footballer, and signed for Chelsea Women in July 2021, and their father Nigel is a football coach.
+James grew up as a Chelsea fan, with Didier Drogba his favourite player.

+He is of Grenadian and Dominican descent through his father, and English descent through his mother.

 Club career

 Early career

-Starting his grassroots playing career at Kew Park Rangers and Epsom Eagles (where Conor Gallagher was also one of his team mates), James signed with Chelsea at the age of eight, and had a short spell at West London rivals Fulham when he was seven.
+Starting his grassroots playing career at Kew Park Rangers and Epsom Eagles, James signed with Chelsea at the age of six, and had a short spell at West London rivals Fulham when he was seven.
 He played as a striker idolizing Didier Drogba in his early teens, but was moved to the midfield, and later to a right-back position where he struggled at first.
 He turned professional with Chelsea in March 2017.
 During the 2017–18 season he captained the under-18s to win the FA Youth Cup and was named Academy Player of the Season.
 He signed a new four-year contract with the club in June 2018.

 In June 2018, James joined Championship club Wigan Athletic on loan for the 2018–19 season.
 He made his first-team debut on 4 August, starting in Wigan's first game of the season, helping his side to a 3–2 home victory over Sheffield Wednesday.
 He scored his first goal for Wigan on 4 November, scoring the first goal with a free kick in the sixth minute of a 2–1 home loss to Leeds United.
 In March 2019, he was selected to the 2018–19 Championship Team of the Season.
 He won three awards at Wigan Athletic's end of season awards, including Player of the Year.